binello7/swisssmartfarming/README.md

-# ssf_data-processing
+# swisssmartfarming

-Repository containing the scripts used to process the Swiss Smart Farming project data
+This is a readme
+for my project